eraofchaos/eraofchaos.github.io/units/Wolf Rider.md

  **Unit Soul:** [ Wolf Rider](/Items/unt_25/)

  **Unit description:** Beast Companion: Summons wolves to the battle when this unit dies.

+ **Unit second description :** Summons a beast companion.
+The lower its health, the higher its attack is.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.